Emergent conformal boundaries from finite-entanglement scaling in matrix product states: Abstract

 \section{Abstract}

-The use of finite entanglement scaling with matrix product states (MPS) has become a crucial tool for studying 1+1d critical lattice theories, especially those with emergent conformal symmetry.
+The use of finite entanglement scaling with matrix product states (MPS) has become a crucial tool for studying one-dimensional critical lattice theories, especially those with emergent conformal symmetry.
 We argue that finite entanglement introduces a relevant deformation in the critical theory.
 As a result, the bipartite entanglement Hamiltonian defined from the MPS can be understood as a boundary conformal field theory with a physical \emph{and} an entanglement boundary.
 We are able to exploit the symmetry properties of the MPS to engineer the physical conformal boundary condition.
 The entanglement boundary, on the other hand, is related to the concrete lattice model and remains invariant under this relevant perturbation.
 Using critical lattice models described by the Ising, Potts, and free compact boson CFTs, we illustrate the influence of the symmetry and the relevant deformation on the conformal boundaries in the entanglement spectrum.

-\parR{Introduction.} The past decades have witnessed the successful application of ideas from quantum information theory in quantum many-body physics, which provides insights beyond conventional techniques \cite{Zeng2019}.
-The entanglement Hamiltonian, or the modular Hamiltonian, denoted by $H_E$, plays a pivotal role.
-It is defined from the reduced density matrix $\rho$ of a subsystem by
+\parR{Introduction.} The past decades have witnessed the successful application of ideas from quantum information theory in quantum many-body physics, providing new insights beyond conventional many-body techniques \cite{Zeng2019}.
+The central insight concerns the entanglement structure in the low-energy states of correlated quantum many-body systems, summarized in the entanglement area law \cite{Eisert2010} for gapped states or the logarithmic violations thereof in critical systems \cite{Vidal2003, Wolf2006}.
+Here the entanglement Hamiltonian $H_E$, also called the modular Hamiltonian, plays a pivotal role.
+In a given quantum many-body state, it arises when considering the reduced density matrix of a subsystem, and is defined as

 in which $\mathcal{Z}$ is a normalization factor preserving the unit trace of $\rho$.
 The low-lying spectrum of $H_E$ or \emph{entanglement spectrum} often contains fingerprints of the exotic nature of a given quantum state, and can be used as a diagnostic tool in numerical simulations.
 Famous examples are the degeneracies in the entanglement spectrum of a state with symmetry-protected topological (SPT) order in one dimension \cite{Pollmann2010, Chen2011} or the universal form of the entanglement spectrum of a fractional quantum Hall state \cite{Li2008}.
 The entanglement spectrum also directly determines the entanglement entropy in a given state, which has been identified as one of the key quantities for characterizing topological order \cite{Kitaev2006, Levin2006}.